sosiristseng/sosiristseng.github.io/content/docs/linux/fstab.md

 ---
-title: Mount NAS drive in Linux at boot
+title: fstab
 date: 2024-04-23
 tags:
   - linux
 ---

+## Mount NAS drive in Linux at boot

 Add the following entry to `/etc/fstab` to automatically mount NAS drives at boot